paypal/paypal-android/docs/paypal.md

 # Pay with PayPal

-Accept card payments in your Android app using the PayPal Payments SDK.
+Accept PayPal payments in your Android app using the PayPal Payments SDK.

 ## How it works